-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a nominating and corporate governance committee of the board of directors.
-William Kerr, Claudia Hollingsworth and James McCann will serve as members of this committee.
+We have established a nominating and corporate governance committee of the board of directors.
+William Kerr, Claudia Hollingsworth and James McCann serve as members of this committee.
 Under Nasdaq listing standards and applicable SEC rules, all the directors on this committee must be independent.
 Our board of directors has determined that each of Mr. Kerr, Ms. Hollingsworth and Mr. McCann are independent under Nasdaq listing standards and applicable SEC rules.
-Mr. Kerr will serve as chair of the committee.
+Mr. Kerr serves as chair of the committee.

-We will adopt a nominating and corporate governance committee charter, which will detail the principal functions of the nominating and corporate governance committee, including:
+We have adopted a nominating and corporate governance committee charter, which details the principal functions of the nominating and corporate governance committee, including: